 Is food a symbol of love?
 Is food a substitute for love?
 Does our family feel loved as they enjoy the food we prepared for them?
-Let’s think about some of the roles that food plays in our lives.
+Let’s think about some of the roles that food may play in our lives.

 Babies feel loved when fed

-Babies, while drinking their first food, feels warm, protected, peaceful, sated and what evolves into …wait for it… LOVE!
+A baby, while drinking their first food, feels warm, protected, peaceful, sated and what evolves into …wait for it… LOVED!

 Oxytocin, the love hormone, is produced in the brain of the infant while drinking milk.
 Skin and eye contact with the parent also promotes, among other positive feelings, a bonding while baby drinks from his bottle or from mother’s breast.
 Feeding time is also a time of having a parent’s complete attention and love.
 So soon after birth an association is created between food and love.

 The toddler brain is stimulated as he learns the names, textures, tastes, consistencies and colors of foods.
 While being cute as they play and explore food, they receive the total attention from their parents which may help with bonding, promoting social development and hopefully feelings of being loved.

 Young students are often hungry, tired, bored or frustrated after a long day at kindergarten or school.
 They just spent the whole day learning about school subjects, social life, like making friends, and all of the stressors associated with school.

 What happens when they get home?
 (I realize everyone’s after-school time is different depending on their home life, parent’s work situations, interactions with siblings and family dynamics.)
 But after school most kids are hungry, right?
 They want to “drown out the “droning” of the ABC’s; stop the drilling of math tables; in short they want to disconnect from the whole school thing for a little while.

 My mother always had an after school snack of cookies and milk or some other sweet thing that buoyed our spirits above the drowning waves of school.
 We felt so loved and safe while enjoying our mother’s thoughtfulness which provided a balm for the stressors of education and social life.